bwyogatama/Mordred-Deprecated/README.md

 }
 ```

 **Mordred is currently under development.
-Bug fixes will be released soon!!!**
+The repository is now moved to https://github.com/bwyogatama/Mordred**

 **Reach out to bwyogatama@cs.wisc.edu for questions or issues.**